Dayton Agreement: Appraisals

 According to survey results from a 2020 study, "in each of the three main ethnic groups of Bosnia, more people would have voted for Dayton than against it."

-Disappearance of the Bosnian copy
+Disappearance of the Serbian and Bosnian copy

+The copy that belonged to the Federal Republic of Yugoslavia (now Serbia) is believed to have disappeared or burned during the NATO bombing of 1999 or in October 2000 when it allegedly disappeared during the chaotic protests and popular overthrow of the regime of Slobodan Milošević, during which government buildings and archives were looted.
+Despite the original text being physically lost, the Federal Assembly of Yugoslavia officially ratified the Dayton Peace Agreement in December 2002, seven years after it was signed in Paris, in order to formally demonstrate that Belgrade held no territorial ambitions toward Bosnia and Herzegovina.

-On 13 February 2008, the head of the Presidency of Bosnia-Herzegovina Željko Komšić said that the 1995 Bosnian copy Dayton Agreement was lost from the Presidency's archive.
+On 13 February 2008, the head of the presidency of Bosnia-Herzegovina Željko Komšić said that the 1995 Bosnian copy Dayton Agreement was lost from the presidency's archive.
 High Representative for Bosnia-Herzegovina Miroslav Lajčák said: "I don't know whether the news is sad or funny".
 On 16 November 2009 the French Foreign Ministry delivered a new certified copy of the Dayton agreement to the French embassy in Sarajevo.
 The copy was later transferred to the Ministry of Foreign Affairs of Bosnia-Herzegovina.
 The stolen 1995 copy was found in 2017 in a private residence in Pale, resulting in the arrest of the person who was trying to sell it.